Herakles5/CosmOS/README.md

 https://drive.google.com/drive/home

 🌌 CosmOS: The Bare Metal / Linux Hybrid OS
-CosmOS (formerly MeinOS) is a next-generation lightweight operating system and advanced Win32 compatibility layer, designed to seamlessly bridge the gap between Linux and Windows ecosystems.
+CosmOS (formerly MeinOS) :

+***is a next-generation lightweight operating system and advanced Win32 compatibility layer, designed to seamlessly bridge the gap between Linux and Windows ecosystems.
-Built on top of a highly optimized SDL2 foundation, CosmOS executes Windows applications (PE executables) natively on Linux—completely eliminating the need for WINE!
+Built on top of a highly optimized SDL2 foundation, CosmOS executes Windows applications (PE executables) natively on Linux—completely eliminating the need for WINE!**

 ***Simply flash the Live ISO onto a USB drive (dd-format), plug it in, and boot into a fully integrated, high-performance environment.***